amitt-51/DeepFileInspector/README.md

 - 📊 Provides detailed breakdown with risk descriptions and threat summary

 ### 🖼️ GUI Interface

+#### 🏠 GUI Home – File Upload Panel
+This is the homepage where the user uploads any suspicious file (PDF, DOCX, PPTX, etc.) using the intuitive upload form.
+It’s styled with a dark theme and offers a clean layout for analysis.

 ![GUI Home](DeepFileInspector1.png)

+---

+#### 📊 GUI Analysis Result – Threat Summary Panel
+Once the file is uploaded, the analyzer runs and displays a detailed result:
+whether threats were found, how many, and what type.
+This includes indicators, descriptions, and PDFID/raw output.

 ![GUI Result](DeepFileInspector2.png)

 ---